Writing for search engine optimization is guided by this principle:

 1. Informational: a user wants to "know" something about a thing.
 This is usually a user who is in the high-funnel "research" phase of the buying process.
 They're just asking questions and kicking the tires.
 Good folks.

 2. Navigational: A user is curious to know where to find something.
 That "something" may be a Jeep dealership.
 It may also be the address of a delicious Thai restaurant, or the location of the nearest Bob's Big Boy... food dominates this category of search.
 People are hungry.

 3. Transactional: This is a category of search that usually means a user is ready to buy a thing.
-They've kicked the tires, they've found the local dealers and now they want to get down to brass tax—usually meaning they're ready to do business.
+They've kicked the tires, they've found the location of where the thing they want to buy is, and now they're ready to do business.

 Header tags: h1, h2, h3, h4, h5 and h6, go numerically from most important to least important—as far as the search engine cares.

 The h1 tag is what you would use as the main title of your page.
 H1s are usually at the top of the page and are most often, but not always, a bigger font size than other text on the page.

 It's because of this prominence and importance that the search engine tends to weigh the h1 tag more heavily than other content on the page.